Food sovereignty: Government food sovereignty policy

-In September 2008, Ecuador became the first country to enshrine food sovereignty in its constitution.
+In September 2008, Ecuador enshrined food sovereignty in its constitution.
 As of late 2008, a law is in the draft stages that is expected to expand upon this constitutional provision by banning genetically modified organisms, protecting many areas of the country from extraction of non-renewable resources, and to discourage monoculture.
 The law as drafted will also protect biodiversity as collective intellectual property and recognize the Rights of Nature.

-Since then Venezuela, Mali, Bolivia, Nepal and Senegal; and most recently Egypt (2014 Constitution) have integrated food sovereignty into their national constitutions or laws.
+Since then Mali, Bolivia, Nepal, Senegal and Egypt (2014 Constitution) have integrated food sovereignty into their national constitutions or laws.